Drele11ven/restaurant-management-laravel/README.md

 ---

 ## 🧠 Features
--🏪 Multi-Restaurant Architecture
+- 🏪 Multi-Restaurant Architecture
 Each restaurant has its own independent set of menus, orders, and categories.

--🍽️ Menu & Dish Management
+- 🍽️ Menu & Dish Management
 Create and categorize dishes, set prices, descriptions, and availability.

--📦 Order System (Basic)
+- 📦 Order System (Basic)
 Simple order placement, listing, and status update functionality for testing flow.

--⚙️ Role-Based Access
+- ⚙️ Role-Based Access
 Admins manage all restaurants; restaurant managers have access only to their restaurant.

 ---

 ## 📦 Future Ideas
--Add delivery agent roles
+- Add delivery agent roles

--Implement payment gateways
+- Implement payment gateways

--Advanced order tracking
+- Advanced order tracking

--Mobile API with Sanctum or Passport
+- Mobile API with Sanctum or Passport

--Customer review and rating system
+- Customer review and rating system

 ---